 |

-"Discipleship is the process of becoming who Jesus would be if he were you. " - Dallas Willard. hollie sell, office managerHollie was raised in central Nebraska in a "small town" (it's known as a village).
+hollie sell, office managerHollie was raised in central Nebraska in a "small town" (it's known as a village).
 She graduated with a bachelor's degree in Family Life & Counseling.
-She moved to Lincoln in 2020 and have loved the city and its people since.
-When she's not at Atlas, Hollie's reading (one of her favorite hobbies), hanging out with friends, watching movies, or at F Street Neighborhood Church.
+She moved to Lincoln in 2020 and has loved the city and its people since.
+When she's not at Atlas, Hollie is reading or crocheting (her favorite hobbies), hanging out with friends, watching movies, or at F Street Neighborhood Church.
 God led her to F Street looking for an internship, which later led her to Atlas.
 Hollie loves working here and meeting all the people that come through the door.
 She has always had a heart for listening and relationships with others, which made Atlas a perfect fit!

 |